ntustison/ANTsXMouseBrainMapping/Manuscript/resultsDevCCF.md

 sampling limits the ability to model continuous transformations across time.
-To address this, we developed a velocity flow–based modeling approach that enables anatomically plausible, diffeomorphic transformations between any two continuous time points within the DevCCF range.
+To address this, we developed a velocity flow–based modeling approach that enables anatomically plausible, diffeomorphic transformations between any two continuous time points within the DevCCF range (Figure 2).
 Unlike traditional pairwise interpolation, which requires sequential warping through each intermediate stage, this model, defined by a time-varying velocity field (i.e., a smooth vector field defined over space and time that governs the continuous deformation of an image domain),